johnteslade/azulejo/README.md

 ## Configuration

-Azulejo configurations are stored at `~/.azulejo.json`.
+The Azulejo configuration is stored at `~/.azulejo.json` and an initial version (containing the above shortcuts) is in the repo at https://github.com/johnteslade/azulejo/blob/master/azulejo/initial_config.json.

 ## Authors